 Aside from the different colored sapphires, there are several unique types of sapphires that are singled out from the rest.
 One such a type is the color- changing sapphire.
 Like its name suggests, this unusual sapphire displays different colors when it is exposed to natural lighting and artificial lighting.

 An additional special kind of sapphire is the star sapphire.
 As a result of the imperfections within the stone, the sapphire can display an asterism, which resembles a star, hence the name.
+Star sapphires are in a category of their own due to this unique feature.
 Such sapphires are incredibly rare and highly sought after.
 There are star rubies as well.

 Like everything in life, there is always compromise and like everything else, different things appeal to different types of people.
 So unless you are adamant and insist on getting the largest, highest quality sapphire with the best color and are able to afford it for that matter, it is recommended to think carefully what matters most to you.
 Is it the size?
 The color?
 The shape?
 The quality?
 The larger a stone is, the more chances of it having inclusions.
 On the other hand, smaller stones are more likely to have fewer flaws.
 Therefore, if you want the best of both worlds you will need to be ready to pay the price.

 Other questions may involve the stone purchasing process, dos and don'ts, and what to look out for.
 Always make certain you are purchasing from a reputable business and try to take someone knowledgeable with you for backup.